DaveP80/codetrack-trading-cards/trading-card-spec.md

 4. Generate creative trading cards via Gemini API
 5. Output both JSON data and responsive HTML

+**GOTCHAS**
+- The site is dynamic and has pagination, you need to scrape all pages
+- Study the Pursuit Codetrack site and understand how it works
+- Not all cards in the Pursuit Codetrack have names, you should skip those cards without names without throwing an error.
+Your program should keep running

 ## Technical Specifications

 ### Suggested Libraries